 - Support horizontal air handlers from below with a noncombustible, water-proof, and non-wicking material.
-Or support the horizontal air handler with angle iron and threaded rod from above. - Support upflow air handlers with a non-combustible material from below when necessary to hold it above a damp basement floor. - Support downflow air handlers with a strong, airtight supply plenum.
+Or support the horizontal air handler with angle iron and threaded rod from above. - Support upflow air handlers with corner support legs, bricks, or pads from below when necessary to hold it above a damp basement floor. - Support downflow air handlers with a strong, airtight supply plenum.
 Insulate this supply plenum on the exterior of the plenum.

-8.4.2 Gas-Fired Heating Installation
+8.5.2 Gas-Fired Heating Installation